cbos/cbos.github.io/content/posts/20240126-observability-toolkit/index.md

 I got 1Gb of raw files, manually inspecting the files was an endless job.

 But luckily I had `promtail`, `loki` and `Grafana`.
-I updated promtail's config, placed the files in a directory that promtail could use to load the files directly into Loki.
+I updated Promtail's configuration, placed the files in a directory that Promtail could use to load the files directly into Loki.
 With Loki I did some parsing and this was the first result:
 ![](response_times.png)